CloudLabsAI/CloudLabs-Guide-for-Instructors/technical_deep/View-and-Manage-Users-readme.md

 The **Users** section features the following:

 * Number of registered users
-* Registered users' details such as First Name, Last Name and Email Address
+* Registered users' details such as Name and Email Address
 * Deployment status of users' environment

 IMAGE of user (with numbering)